Icebox: Origin

 The first recorded use of refrigeration technology dates back to 1775 BC in the Sumerian city of Terqa.
 It was there that the region's King, Zimri-lim, began the construction of an elaborate ice house fitted with a sophisticated drainage system and shallow pools to freeze water in the night.
-Using ice for cooling and preservation was nothing new by then, but these ice houses paved the way for their smaller counterpart, the icebox, to come into existence.
-The traditional kitchen icebox dates back to the days of ice harvesting, whose heyday ran from the mid-19th century until the 1930s, when the electric refrigerator was introduced for home use.
+Using ice for cooling and preservation was not new at that time; the ice house was an introductory model for the modern icebox.
+The traditional kitchen icebox dates back to the days of ice harvesting, which was commonly used from the mid-19th century until the introduction of the refrigerator for home use in the 1930s.
 Most municipally consumed ice was harvested in winter from snow-packed areas or frozen lakes, stored in ice houses, and delivered domestically.
 In 1827 the commercial ice cutter was invented, increasing the ease and efficiency of harvesting natural ice.
-This invention made ice cheaper and in turn helped the icebox become more common.
+This invention reduced the cost of ice usage, thereby rendering it more common.